askimed/nf-test/docs/cli/test.md

 #### `--debug`
 The debug parameter prints out all available output channels which can be accessed in the `then` clause.

+#### `--without-trace`
+The Linux tool `procps` is required to run Nextflow tracing.
+In case your container does not support this tool, you can also run nf-test without tracing.
+Please note that the `workflow.trace` are not available when running it with this flag.

 ## Examples

 Run all tests: